Home » Vegetables » Bacon Brussels Sprouts

 Can I Make This Recipe Ahead of Time?

-Luckily, Brussel sprouts are available mostly year-round now.
+Luckily, Brussels sprouts are available mostly year-round now.
 But, their true season is from fall through mid-winter.
-That’s why Brussel sprouts are so common at Thanksgiving and Christmas.
+That’s why Brussels sprouts are so common at Thanksgiving and Christmas.

-Ready to turn all your sprout-suspicious friends and family into Brussel sprout loooovers?!?
+Ready to turn all your sprout-suspicious friends and family into Brussels sprout loooovers?!?

 But I’m just gonna bet you’ll be making these all year ’round, too.
 (I sure do!)
 They’re perfectly quick, perfectly delicious.